Maran23/script-ide/README.md

 - The Outline can be opened in a Popup with a defined shortcut for quick navigation between methods
 - You can navigate through the Outline with the `ARROW` keys (or `PAGE_UP/PAGE_DOWN`) and scroll to the selected item by pressing `ENTER`
 - Scripts can be opened in a Popup with a defined shortcut or when clicking the three dots on the top right of the TabContainer for quick navigation between scripts
+- The currently edited script is automatically selected in the Filesystem Dock
+- Files can be quickly searched by the Quick Search Popup with `Shift`+`Shift`
 - The plugin is written with performance in mind, everything is very fast and works without any lags or stuttering

 Customization: